HWXLR8/h42fw/README.md

-Custom FW for Haute42 leverless gamepads.
-The goals of this project are:
+Custom FW for Haute42 S16.

-1. Minimal latency.
-2. Support for all HW features on Haute42 (all buttons/LEDs/OLED).
-3. Simple user configuration.
+### Input Latency
+Average latency is `0.814 ms` measured using the methodology described on [inputlag.science](http://inputlag.science)

 ### Feature list